mattermost/mattermost-handbook/operations/messaging-and-math/developer-relations.md

 * Podcasts
 * Webinars
 * Content Creation and Distribution
-* Forum and Discussion Participation
+* Forum and discussion participation

 Please reach out to the [Community Team](mailto:community@mattermost.com) if you have any questions or would like assistance for any activities in their milieu.